BlasBenito/spatialRF/README.md

-As an example, I will choose `climate_bio1_average_X_bias_area_km2` hypothesizing that ecoregions with higher area (bias\_area\_km2) and energy (represented by the annual temperature, climate\_bio1\_average) will have more species of vascular plants.
+As an example, I will choose `climate_bio1_average_X_bias_area_km2` hypothesizing that ecoregions with higher area (bias\_area\_km2) and energy (represented by the annual temperature, climate\_bio1\_average) will have more species of vascular plants (this is just an example, many other rationales are possible when choosing between candidate interactions).
 The data required to add it ot the dataset is inside the output of `rf_interactions()`.

 ``` r
 plant_richness_df[, "climate_bio1_average_X_bias_area_km2"] <- interactions$columns[, "climate_bio1_average_X_bias_area_km2"]